Charlie-Y/ME210-BotCode/README.md

 7. Execute
     - just calls init and loop.

+Other notes
     - They will all be using classes?
     - Pins will be defined in state machine and passed down to the library init functions.

+## How to compile it -

+Use Execute.ino in the Arduino IDE